kiriisomer/BroadGame/README.md

 # cjaja
-cjaja is a game project for me to study opengl
+cjaja is a game project for me to study C++ and opengl 3.3+